stanley-tarce/stock-app-react/README.md

     username: stanleytarce18@gmail.com
     password: 1234567
-Alternatively, use can sign up as a trader by clicking the Sign Up button in the Login page.
+Alternatively, user can sign up as a trader by clicking the Sign Up button in the Login page.
 ###  Objectives
 **ADMIN:**
  1. As an Admin, I want to create a new user to manually add them to the app.